4gnle/Coopefy/README.md

 1. Clone this repo with git
 2. Install dependencies by running `npm install`
-3. Start the development server with `npm run coopefy`
+3. Start the development server with `npm start`
 4. Open development site by going to `http:localhost:3000`

 ## **How to Contribute**